 near Prague where he lives with his dancer- collaborator partner, Helena Šťávová,

 and their small child.

-Jiří Suchánek lives in Brno, The Czech Republic and was interiewed in an old trafo (power) station in that city where he and two other artists are building a studio space.
-Jíří is a gifted inventor of sculptural and live performance instruments as well as a performer
+Jíří Suchánek lives in Brno, The Czech Republic and was interiewed in an old trafo (power) station in that city where he and two other artists are building a studio space.
+Jíří is a gifted inventor of sculptural and live performance instruments, a performer of the same.

 Dan Senn is an interdisciplinary artist working in experimental music composition, video, and sound sculpture but also makes documentary films usually with little, if any, assistance from others.
 He is the director of the Echofluxx media festivals in Prague and co-founder of Roulette Intermedium in New York City and lives in Prague, The Czech Republic, and Watertown, Wisconsin.
 Dan has directed and produced “The Exquisite Risk of Civil War Brass”, "A House on Jungmanova” and most recently, “Voices of Theresa”.

 Statement — "I